za3k/za3k.com/archive/invincible.md

 | 5    | the back room of     | a well-marked | mall       |
 | 6    | the deepest part of  | a spooky      | forest     |

+Make up a weak spot and a goal, or roll randomly for them.
 "I sure hope no one..." (roll once per column)

 | d6   | Weakness                 | Weak spot   | Villain Goal                                      |
 |------|--------------------------|-------------|---------------------------------------------------|